maxima-project-on-github/maxima-packages/robert-dodier/lexical_symbols/README.md

   * `makelist` (*not implemented yet*)
   * `create_list` (*not implemented yet*)

- * Lexical symbols in different lexical extents are distinct, even if they have the same name.
+ * Lexical symbols defined in different lexical extents are distinct, even if they have the same name.

  * Any symbol which is not a lexical symbol is a global symbol.
   * There is a unique global symbol for any given name.